stfc/docker-and-gh-actions-for-ml/docs/3-cicd-with-github-actions.md

               enable-cache: true

           - name: Set up Python
-            run: uv python install 3.11
+            run: uv python install
     ```

 The `astral-sh/setup-uv` action installs uv on the runner and, with `enable-cache: true`, automatically caches the uv dependency cache between runs to speed up subsequent builds.
-We then use `uv python install` to make sure we are using the correct version of Python, i.e. 3.11 instead of 3.9 or 3.12.
+We then use uv to install Python - `uv python install`.

 Now that we have uv and Python set up, we can install our dependencies:

 !!! example ".github/workflows/lint.yml"
-    ```yaml linenums="1" hl_lines="21-22"
+    ```yaml linenums="1" hl_lines="22-23"
     name: Lint

     on: